 As already mentioned above 4017 counts clock pulses one by one up to 10th clock pulse and gives high output on output pins accordingly, each output pin goes high.

 This causes certain delay in rotation of motor which is unnecessary.
-As we require only first four pins for one complete revolution of motor or first four decimal counts from o to 3, pin no. 10 is connected to pin15 so that after 4th count IC resets and counting starts from the beginning again.
-This ensures no delay in motor’s rotation.
+As we require only first four pins for one complete revolution of motor or first four decimal counts from o to 3, pin no. 10 is connected to pin15 so that after 4rth count IC resets and counting starts from the beginning again.
+This ensures no interruption in the motor’s rotation.

 After making connections properly if you switch on the circuit motor will start rotating in steps.
 555 timer produces clock pulses depending on the values of resistor, potentiometer and capacitor.